twonoise/mightymic/README.md

 Let's take a look at passive one.
 Despite of its name, it is a way more expensive, due to it requires high quality wideband transformer.
 The key parameter of transformer is windings _inductance_.
 That means either very high magnetic permeability yet wide frequency band core (often impossible to obtain today); or, regular ferrite, but, to keep inductance, it will be very large (at least, way larger than you can find in some microphones).
 Largest possible size also unavoidable to keep both _resistive_ and _magnetic_ power losses (we have _too_ little power to just lost it!).

+> Isn't "Larger size = lower losses" rule wrong and should be opposite?

+No. Every electric, electronic, and radio frequency appliances, are suffered from this.
+Larger is better and more effective always; however, there is **not possible** to make cavity resonators (= filters) for GHz and THz larger than wavelength allows, sadly.

-Hopefully, there are two good news:
+Well, hhopefully, there are two good news:
 1. Typical microphone (let's take regular SM58: it will be fake most probably, anyway we can't obtain correct one) have some space inside of its enclosure;
 2. Transformers can be paralleled with no losses, but only gains.
 And special winding is not required for that.
 So, we can use two easily available 600:600 Ohm with (1+1):(1+1) windings, of largest possible size, which fits the SM58 body.